ishitadatta/Studee/README.md

  2. Create two sets of users - Student and Teacher
  3. Unique username and email authentication
  4. Password length check
- 5. Password strength check (too short/too common)
+ 5. Password strength check (too short/too common/all numbers)
  6. Sign In by entering user details (email and password)
  7. Superuser for admin privileges
  8. Logout